microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-02.md

 ## Pre-requisites

 - Test your login to access Power Automate https://make.powerautomate.com and select country
-- You may be prompted to start a free trial of with AI Builder
+- You may be prompted to start a free trial of AI Builder

 ## Introduction